cj-dao/llucalendar/README.md

 7) Run the script from the code panel to test, ensuring that the syncCalendars function is selected to execute.

 # Optional instructions
--Modify the getColor() function to customize color-coding.
+-Change the number of future days the script will modify -Modify the getColor() function to customize color-coding.